Glimpses of Violation of Strong Cosmic Censorship in Rotating Black Holes: QNM families

-The QNMs of black holes in dS, including KNdS, can be broadly divided into three families: the photon-sphere (PS), the near-extremal (NE) and the de Sitter (dS) modes.
+The QNMs of a KNdS black hole can be divided into four families\footnote{There is in fact an interplay between the various families, which we show in~\cite{Casals:Marinho:prep}.}: the photon-sphere (PS), the near-extremal (NE), the de Sitter (dS) and the near-Nariai limit (NN) modes.

-The PS modes are associated with the unstable spherical photon orbits of the spacetime.
-The eikonal approximation (i.e., large-$\ell$) yields an expression for the PS modes in terms of properties of the photon orbits~\cite{1972ApJ...172L..95G,PhysRevD.31.290,2009PhRvD..79f4016C,Dolan:2010wr,Yang:2012he,PhysRevD.97.104060,Rahman:2018oso}.
-We have numerically checked that the slowest-decaying PS mode in KNdS is the one with $\ell=m$, which corresponds to the co-rotating equatorial photon orbit.
-We derived~\cite{Casals:Marinho:prep} the eikonal approximation for the PS frequencies for $\ell=m$ for a neutral field (the $s$-dependence only comes in at higher-order terms for large-$\ell$~\cite{Dolan:2010wr}) in KNdS space-time and we obtained
+The PS modes are associated with the spherical photon orbits of the spacetime~\cite{1972ApJ...172L..95G,PhysRevD.31.290,2009PhRvD..79f4016C,Dolan:2010wr,Yang:2012he,PhysRevD.97.104060,Rahman:2018oso}.
+In the eikonal limit, also known as the geometric optics approximation, where $\ell\gg1$, we can obtain PS modes that are related with the properties of those orbits.
+In App.~\ref{sec:geo_approx}, we obtain that the PS frequencies of a neutral field in KNdS space-time are

-Here, $\Omega_\ph$ and $\lambda$ are, respectively, the angular velocity and the Lyapunov exponent (i.e., the inverse of the instability timescale) of the (unstable) co-rotating circular photon orbit at a radius $r=r_\ph$ on the equatorial plane; their expressions are given in App.\ref{sec:approxs}.
-We have checked numerically that $\cPS=\ell+1/2$ works well for small $a/M$ and $\cPS=m$ for large $a/M$ (see Sec.IV.B~\cite{yang2013quasinormal} in Kerr).
-The imaginary part in Eq.~\eqref{eq:eikonal} for $n=0$ agrees very well with our numerical results across all $a/M$.
-We have numerically observed that, when considering the field to have a charge $q$, a better approximation to the real part of the PS modes is that in \eqref{eq:eikonal} plus $q\, \phi(r_\ph)$.
+where $\LyapLambda$ is the Lyapunov exponent (i.e., the inverse of the instability timescale) of the co-rotating equatorial photon orbit and $E_\ph$ is related to the energy of this orbit.
+For low values of $n$, the real and imaginary parts of Eq.~\eqref{eq:eikonal} agree well with our numerical results across all values of spacetime parameters $\{M,a,Q,\Lambda\}$ that we considered in this work when the value of the multipolar number $\ell$ is large and for general values of the azimuthal number $m$.
+We have numerically observed that, when the field has charge $q$, a better approximation to the real part is that in \eqref{eq:eikonal} plus $q\, \phi(r_\ph)$.

+As stated before, the KNdS spacetime can be extremal in two different ways: by taking $r_+\to r_-$ (called the extremal black hole limit) and by taking $r_+\to r_c$ (called the rotating Nariai limit).
+Near both of these extremes, we have zero-damped QNMs, i.e., modes with the imaginary part going to zero as extremality is approached.
+As for the $r_+\to r_c$ limit, it was analytically shown in~\cite{Novaes:2018fry} that, in Kerr-dS, \PRDvtwo{two subfamilies of neutral field modes, one that corresponds to an expansion about $m\Omega_+$ and the other one about $m\Omega_c$, behave as:}

+where $\tilde{\kappa}$ is a non-vanishing factor which only depends on the spacetime parameters.
+In fact, this result also holds for KNdS (for field spin-0 and spin-1/2), since the radial (as well as angular) ODEs for KNdS and Kerr-dS for $q=0$ are formally the same when written in terms of the black hole radii (e.g. see Ref.~\cite{suzuki1998perturbations}).